Nevada legalized marijuana in 2017 and quickly adopted rules and regulations about hemp cultivation after the 2018 Farm Bill.

 Is CBD Legal in Nevada?

-Yes, it’s legal to sell and buy CBD oil in Nevada.
-The only condition is that the seller doesn’t market the product with any medical and/or health claims or as a food ingredient.
+The only condition is that the seller doesn’t market the product under any medical and/or health claims or as a food ingredient.

 The Nevada Department of Agriculture (NDA) regulates only the production of hemp (including the processing of raw hemp) and hemp seed.
 End-consumer products, such as CBD, are regulated by the local health authority.